-Every organization recognizes the importance of good customer service, but it’s how they approach it that makes the difference between exceeding and merely meeting expectations.
+Every organisation recognises the importance of good customer service, but it’s how they approach it that makes the difference between exceeding and merely meeting expectations.
 If companies do what’s expected, they’ve ticked the box – but if they do more than this, if they demonstrate thoughtfulness and the ability to translate that insight into prompt useful action they’ll not only satisfy the need but foster loyalty and enhance the brand.

-Technology can make a real difference: for instance, an intelligent customer service contact center solution that is fully integrated into a comprehensive CRM platform will mean that every encounter with customers can be informed by an understanding of their individual needs, purchase histories and preferences.
+Technology can make a real difference: for instance, an intelligent customer service contact centre solution that is fully integrated into a comprehensive CRM platform will mean that every encounter with customers can be informed by an understanding of their individual needs, purchase histories and preferences.

 Odigo is a good example.
-It’s a smart customer interaction management platform that gives agents the information they need to handle callers’ queries and that’s integrated into CRM systems to provide an immediate and comprehensive view of each customer for a personalized experience.
+It’s a smart customer interaction management platform that gives agents the information they need to handle callers’ queries and that’s integrated into CRM systems to provide an immediate and comprehensive view of each customer for a personalised experience.